Branth1/Project3/README.md

 ## Conclusions
 From the analysis conducted, the following conclusions were made:

 * Looking at the bulk data we can see that there is quite a bit of activity consistently throughout the past 10 years.
 Looking at the map gives a sense of the plate boundaries that can be found near the pacific coast.
-Most of the data is seen along the plate boundaries for the juan de fuca plate, pacific plate, gorda plate, and north american plate.
+Most of the data is seen along the plate boundaries for the Juan De Fuca Plate, Pacific Plate, Gorda Plate, and North American Plate.

 * Comparing all of these data points we find that the range of data is from a magnitude 2.5 up to maximum 7.9.
-The average over the ten year period is a magnitude 3.07.
+The average over the ten-year period is a magnitude 3.07.

-* In the map of April 2015 most of the data is seen to be along the north american plate fault line that runs through california.
+* In the map of April 2015 most of the data is seen to be along the North American Plate fault line that runs through California.
 The average for this time is at 3.05 and the maximum is a 6.2.
 The level of activity is quite high with about 100 data points recorded during this period.
 At this time there was one of the worst earthquakes we have seen in recent years.
 April 25, 2015, Nepal experienced a magnitude 7.8 earthquake that took the lives of nearly 9,000 people.
-The aftershocks and affects of this earthquake are visible through the seismic waves being recorded in the map shown.
+The aftershocks and effects of this earthquake are visible through the seismic waves being recorded in the map shown.

 * Next, the area of highest interest is focused on the transform and divergent boundaries seen just off the coast.
-In this image around the Juan De Fuca plate, the transform boundaries are seen running horizontally along the map and the divergent boundary can be seen running vertically at about -127.5 degrees.
+In this image around the Juan De Fuca Plate, the transform boundaries are seen running horizontally along the map and the divergent boundary can be seen running vertically at about -127.5 degrees.
+This map combined with the interactive map allows us to look for any possible trends between magnitude and boundary type.
+Upon closer review it begins to look like there is more activity along the transform boundaries over time and typically a larger magnitude.

+* Earthquakes can be one of the most dangerous natural disasters we experience.
+Living in the pacific northwest we see a significant amount of seismic activity.
+Unlike other disasters, it is nearly impossible to warn the public before an earthquake happens.
+Through further research and data analysis we can attempt to better understand the movements of our earth's tectonic plates and hopefully one day be able to predict earthquakes before they happen and improve building designs to limit the economic and physical impact of large magnitude earthquakes.

 ## References